rero/rero-ils/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Pack

+Run `npm pack` to create an installable tarball.
+The generated file can be installed using `npm i rero-rero-ils-ui-xxx.tgz`.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `./run-tests.sh` to execute linting and the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help